x

 The approval is another step forward in redeveloping the former Urban Government Center in Paristown Pointe.

-Upper Paristown Preservation Trust LLC intends to turn the former government hub, and longtime site of Kentucky Baptist Hospital, into more than 11 acres of apartments, single-family homes, office and commercial space, a hotel, a parking garage, and all new green space.
+Upper Paristown Preservation Trust LLC (UPPT) intends to turn the former government hub, and longtime site of Kentucky Baptist Hospital, into more than 11 acres of apartments, single-family homes, office and commercial space, a hotel, a parking garage, and all new green space.

 There is also a requirement to create at least 51 affordable housing units.